Ghost-hands/Snakes-and-Ladders-javaFX-/README.md

 # Snakes-and-Ladders-javaFX-
-This was my 2nd year university project.
 I do not think i managed to make the code efficient enough, or made good use of classes really.
-Nonetheless, sharing this project here is worth it, if only to learn and grow more from feedback or people's versions of this simple game.
+But i will still share this, since tracking my journey of improvement in coding is what it is all about.